Smarty Jones Stakes (Parx): History

 Originally the distance of the event was set as 1 mile and 70 yards but was extended in 2016 to the current distance of 1 1/16 miles.

 In 2020 due to the COVID-19 pandemic in the United States, Parx Racing did not schedule the event.

+In 2024 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.